KevinDennyII/evaluations-react-table-crud-master/KevinDennyII_Notes.md

 Uncaught TypeError: react__WEBPACK_IMPORTED_MODULE_0___default.a.createElement(...) is not a function
 ```

-This is why you see an `UserTypes.js` file under UserDetails
+This is why you see an `UserRoles.js` file under UserDetails

+###Processing environment variables
+I could not figure our when I attempted to deploy to Netlify when it could not find my `.env` when it was processing
+a deployment.
+It failed every time.
+I know it has something to do with specifying my environment (`Node_ENV`).
+During this attempt, I changed the file from `env.js` to `.env` and access the environment variables, using `process.env`
+I left those changes in the code on the `index.js` file and commented out.